B.S. in Childhood Education (Social Studies)

 The range of electives offered is extensive, including: “Introduction to Urban Geography,” “Sociology of Families,” “America in the Era of the Civil War and Reconstruction,” “Disease and History” and “The History of Modern Latin America.”

 Students take 30 credits in Social Studies to satisfy the requirements for the B.S. in Childhood Education degree program.
-To learn more about our programs and faculty, visit the Department of History Web site.

 In addition to a thorough curriculum in Social Studies, you will take specialized education courses and participate in student-teaching.
 To prepare you for the classroom environment, your coursework will emphasize effective teaching techniques, innovative lesson planning, motivation strategies and student assessment.
 Your education classes will examine ways that you can use your knowledge to maximize learning outcomes for young students.
 You will learn how to understand the intellectual, physical and emotional development of teenagers; to encourage peer cooperation and collaboration; to foster student self-esteem and moral development; and to empower parents.
 You will explore issues of race, ethnicity and gender as they apply to the classroom.
 The program includes supervised practice teaching in actual classrooms, allowing you to observe certified teachers and interact with children.
 LIU Post teacher education students enjoy close personal contact with faculty who are dedicated to mentoring the next generation of highly skilled teachers.